materialsproject/fireworks/docs_rst/defuse_tutorial.rst

     lpad reignite_wflows -i <FW_IDS>

-where ``<FW_IDS>`` is a numerical id of one of the FireWorks in the workflow you want to reignite (or a list of space-separated ids).
+where ``<FW_IDS>`` is a numerical id of one of the FireWorks in the workflow you want to reignite (or a list of comma-separated ids).
 This will **reignite** the entire Workflow.
 Note that the *reignite* command will not re-run FireWorks in a workflow that have already been run.
 Only FireWorks that were never run before will be run upon reignition.
 You can also rerun a defused Firework, please see the :doc:`rerun tutorial </rerun_tutorial>`.

 Canceling and restarting individual FireWorks
 =============================================